marcgithub23/pp4-reads-reviews/FEATURES.md

 ![About page feedback](documentation/aboutpage2.png)

-It also has a feedback form that any website visitor can fill out and submite, regardless of whether they are registered or not, logged in or not.
+It also has a feedback form that any website visitor can fill out and submit, regardless of whether they are registered or not, logged in or not.

 ### Profile page